 Passengers other than Participants

-A rider may take up to three (RFP) other persons including a caregiver, family member, or friend for one voucher (cost).
-Additional riders are not required to be program eligible (62 years or older or disabled).
+A rider may take up to three (RFP) other persons including a caregiver, family member, or friend for one Ride (cost).
+Additional riders are not required to be program eligible.

 Violation of Program Rules

 The funding for CityRide is limited and is budgeted to provide transportation for seniors and persons with disabilities.
-If an eligible participant gives their vouchers to someone who is not eligible for the program and the vouchers are used for someone other than intended program participants, or if the CityRide participant knowingly exceeds the maximum monthly “Voucher Limit” as described above, the senior or disabled person forfeits their eligibility for the program indefinitely.
+If an eligible participant gives their Rides to someone who is not eligible for the program and the Rides are used for someone other than intended program participants, or if the CityRide participant knowingly exceeds the maximum monthly “Ride Limit” as described above, the senior or disabled person forfeits their eligibility for the program indefinitely.
 The City will notify participants in writing when they have forfeited their eligibility and the reasons for the forfeiture.

 These rules are subject to change and modification from time to time by the Task Force.